hoop33/limo/README.md

 ## Usage

-Limo supports both GitHub and GitLab, and Bitbucket support is coming.
+Limo supports both GitHub and GitLab.

 You can read the full usage documentation at <https://www.gitbook.com/book/hoop33/limo/details>.